amberhe613/Cyelp/README.md

 ## Application Functions
 1. Post new resturants.
-2. Add, edit, or delete photos, description and other information about resturants.
-3. Search exsiting resturants.
+2. Creators of resturants can fire deletion of the restaurants.
+3. Search exsiting resturants based on location(zip code), food type, and lowest rating.
+Sort results on saved times, reviewed times and rating.
 4. Leave reviews about resturants and edit or delete comments whenever users need.
-5. Rate resturants on a five-star rating scale according to food quality, service and etc.
+5. Rate resturants on a five-star rating scale.
 6. Login with github and google account.
-7. Display resturant location on Google Maps.